YutaGoto/JumpKingPlus.github.io/_docs/tools.md

 Before going on detail on every tool's detail in the next pages; it's fair that every person chooses their software based on what they think it's better for their own productivity.

-The following table explains every image/sound conversion tool on their pros and cons.
+The following table explains every image/sound conversion tool on their pros and cons.<!-- more -->

 |tool|pros|cons|
 |---|---|---|